Howards End’s themes of class, love and power resonate with readers & viewers today

 Margaret’s driving force is to encourage people to love and connect or be at loggerheads.

 At this point, quite early on in their relationship, Margaret fails to enable Henry to connect prose and poetry, emotion and reason.
-But later she is able to nurture him back together and to a point where he is able to make compromises, and to live in fragments no longer.
+But later she is able to nurture him back together and to a point where he is able to make compromises and to live in fragments no longer.

 Howards End and Margaret – although being more connected to the countryside than the city, and more connected to emotion than reason – represent compromise.
 They are able to form a bridge into the Wilcox’s world to save them.

-The role of Leonard Bast in the novel however, is a bit of a lose end.
+The role of Leonard Bast in the novel however, is a bit of a loose end.
 The poor man has striven to improve himself intellectually.
 But after the whims of the practical capitalist world destroyed him financially, he loses his will to struggle.
 Having lost his job he surrenders his pursuit for all things beautiful.
 Helen tries to get him to connect back to this, but her attempts end in tragedy for Leonard.

 Henry, his wife Margaret, her sister Helen and Helen’s child eventually settle down as an unusual family unit living at Howards End.
 It may seem like quite a daring arrangement for the time.
 When Helen’s pregnancy was first discovered there was a lot of concern among the Wilcoxes about clearing Helen’s name and the potential scandal that could reverberate on the family.
 But in the end none of this matters.